Course Description

 Required Readings:

-Week Eleven (Dec 1st and Dec 3rd): Xenophobia and "Racism"
+Week Eleven (Dec 1st and Dec 3rd): Current Virtue and Doxastic Accounts of "Racism"

 Required Readings: